 Here we consider the energy required to choose m intrusion detectors to evaluate a target node (the first term), and the energy required for m intrusion detectors to vote (the second term).
 Specifically, the first term is the number of intrusion detectors times the cost of transmitting plus the number of nodes in radio range times the cost of receiving.
-The second term is the number of intrusion detectors times the cost of transmitting plus the number of peer intrusion detectors times the cost of receiving plus the cost of analyzing the vote.
+The second term is the number of intrusion detectors times the cost of receiving the cost of transmitting plus the cost of transmitting plus the number of peer intrusion detectors times the cost of receiving plus the cost of analyzing the vote.